catseye/Parc/README.md

 ### `ParcConsume`

-_This is where is starts getting markedly experimental._
+_This is where it starts getting markedly experimental._
 _Feel free to stop reading now._

 With `ParcAssert`, we can parse context-sensitive languages.
 But